Mihrimah Sultan Mosque – Edirnekapi – Istanbul

 MIHRIMAH SULTAN MOSQUE

-Certainly, the chief imperial architect Mimar Sinan was busy building monumental imperial mosques for members of the Ottoman dynasty.
-His service started with the Haseki Sultan Mosque.
-However, it was the Şehzade Mosque that impressed Suleiman the Magnificent who then commissioned Sinan to build what is now one of the biggest and most well known structures in Istanbul – the Süleymaniye Mosque.
+Certainly, the chief imperial architect Mimar Sinan was deeply engaged in designing monumental mosques for the Ottoman dynasty.
+His career began with the Haseki Sultan Mosque.
+However, it was the Şehzade Mosque that impressed Suleiman the Magnificent so greatly that he later entrusted Sinan with building one of Istanbul’s largest and most iconic landmarks – the Süleymaniye Mosque.

-But before that, Mimar Sinan built the Iskele Mosque in Üsküdar in 1548, also for Mihrimah Sultan.
+Before that, however, Sinan constructed the Iskele Mosque in Üsküdar in 1548 for Mihrimah Sultan.

 Mihrimah Sultan Camii